Johannes-Sahlmann/pygacs/README.rst

 So far, only synchronous and authenticated access has been implemented.
-To fully use pygacs, in particular to upload a table for crossmatch operations, you will need to be a registered user of GACS and save your access credentials in a simple text file named pygacs.config (an example file is provided).
+To fully use pygacs, in particular to upload a table for crossmatch operations, you will need to be a registered user of GACS and call the example script with your access credentials.